Communities of Practice

 LiFE tip: Communities of Practice are ideal forums to share ideas, insight and practices that can help you progress in LiFE, if you’re using it to plan and self-assess your sustainability performance.
 If you're focusing on a particular Framework and would like to start a new group, please get in touch.
-Find out more about LiFE.
+Find more LiFE tips here.

 UK wide groups

 For those wanting to facilitate the sharing of ideas, experience and best practice related to ISO 14001 in universities and colleges.

 For those wanting to facilitate sharing of ideas, experience and best practice related to biodiversity in Universities and Colleges in the UK.

 For those who work with energy and water in a university or college and wish to share best practice and learn from one another.